jmike/famous-last-words/README.md

 [![npm version](https://badge.fury.io/js/famous-last-words.svg)](https://www.npmjs.com/package/famous-last-words)

 We, as engineers, designers, etc. hear a lot of madness in technology startups.
-We voiceless pawns see the reaper coming before management does.
-We know when a project is doomed to fail but no one would listen.
+We voiceless see the reaper coming before management does.
+We know when a project is doomed to fail.

 This is a recollection of things people famously say mere moments before the end.
 It is our utmost duty to document these for the next generations…